Milken Educator Award Winners in Ohio

 The Milken Family Foundation National Educator Awards program honors outstanding teachers and administrators in 48 states, including Ohio, and the District of Columbia.
 Awards are presented to elementary (grades K-5) and secondary (grades 6-12) school educators in alternate years.
 Each Milken Educator receives an unrestricted award of $25,000.

-Sixty-two Ohio teachers have been honored with the award since Ohio joined the program in 1992.
-Winners are available by choosing the state and the year in the dropdown boxes on the Milken Family Foundation website.
+Sixty-three Ohio teachers have been honored with the award since Ohio joined the program in 1992.
+Our state's recipients from the past several years are described below.
+In addition, read about more winners by choosing the state and the year in the dropdown boxes on the Milken Family Foundation website.

 2012 Milken Educator